 6. Coping – Learning to deal effectively with stress will help your employees be better prepared to overcome the business’ challenges.
 Coping lessons involve modeling positive coping strategies consistently,realizing that simply telling employees to stop the negative behavior will not be effective, and not condemning them for negative behaviors that could increase his or her’s sense of shame.

 7. Control – Employees who realize that they can control the outcomes of their decisions are more likely to recognize that they can bounce back stronger.
 Your employee’s understanding that he or she can make a difference further promotes competence and confidence.
 Empower your employees by learning that discipline is about teaching, not punishing or controlling, and use training to help them understand that their actions produce inevitable consequences.

 Our employees need to know that there is a leader who believes in them and trusts them unconditionally — even when knowing that they will live up and down to your expectations.
 There is no simple answer to assure strategic resilience in every situation, but we can help our team members develop abilities to manage their own challenges, to be more resilient, more capable, and at the end of the day, happier.

-DuartePino is a management advisory firm that combines in-depth customer knowledge with practical expertise in marketing to help clients create sustainable business growth.
+DuartePino is a management advisory firm that combines in-depth customer knowledge with practical expertise in marketing communications to help clients create sustainable business growth.
 We can provide your organization with a fresh perspective, a proven process that invests in the outcome, and the tools for successful execution.
 From Fractional CMOs to business advisory services, contact us to learn how our team can help with growth strategies for your organization.